waferbaby/dimples/README.md

 Today I read documentation about a static site generator.
 ```

-Some elements in frontmatter hold special meaning to Dimples: `layout` defines which template to render for the given source file (and this is true for pages, posts _and_ templates.)
+As your pages, posts and templates are rendered, Dimples will look for a `layout` element in the frontmatter and use that to render the file's contents within the template (otherwise, it's rendered as is.)
+The `layout` value will map to a template file in `templates/` without the file extension, so `layout: post` would match `templates/post.erb`.

 ## Generation

-As your pages, posts and templates are rendered, Dimples makes special variables available:
+As each file is generated, Dimples makes special variables available:

 - `site`, the entire `Dimples::Site` instance.
 - `page`, the current page being rendered.